jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 <p align="center"><a href="/images/syscall-code-8.png"><img src="/images/syscall-code-8.png"></a></p>

-Now, just as I explained in my previous post - within that unsafe context, we will initialize a new byte pointer called  `ptr`  and set that to the value of  `syscall`, which houses our byte array assembly.
+Now, just as I explained in my previous post - within that unsafe context, we will initialize a new byte pointer called  `ptr`  and set that to the value of  `syscall` - which houses our byte array assembly.

 As you will see below and as explained previously, we utilize the [fixed](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/fixed-statement)  statement for this pointer so that we can prevent the garbage collector from relocating our syscall byte array in memory.

 Afterwards, we will simply [cast](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions) the byte array pointer into an IntPtr called  `memoryAddress`.
-Doing this will allow us to obtain the memory location of where our syscall byte array is located within our application during execution.
+Doing this will allow us to obtain the memory address of where our syscall byte array is located within our application during execution.

 Upon doing the above, our updated `Syscall.cs` file should look like the one presented below.

 <p align="center"><a href="/images/syscall-code-9.png"><img src="/images/syscall-code-9.png"></a></p>

-Alright, did you finish that up?
-Super!

 Now for this part, I suggest you pay close attention as this is where the magic happens! 😉